Tutorial: Build an API Gateway REST API with AWS integration - Amazon API Gateway

 1. Sign in to the API Gateway console at https://console.aws.amazon.com/apigateway.

-3. In the Resources pane, choose the resource root, represented by a single forward slash (/), and then choose Create Resource.
+3. Select the root resource, /, represented by a single forward slash (/), and then choose Create resource.

 In this step, you create a GET method that enables the AWS service proxy to interact with the AWS service.